 How then to justify the relative indifference of physics to the idea of complexity?
-This certainly requires to go beyond the notion of sheer algorithmic or computational complexity.
-Indeed, the physicist would like to apply the notion to his objects of study themselves rather than to the formalism used in his theories.
-In other terms, does there exist a definition of complexity which would allow us to decide whether an atom is more or less complex than a clockwork, or a quasar than a biomolecule.
+The fact is that a physically useful notion of complexity certainly would require going beyond the notion of sheer algorithmic or computational complexity, which, as we have pointed out, only deals with strings of numbers.
+Indeed, the physicist would like to apply the notion to his objects of study themselves rather than to the numerical formalism used in his theories.
+In other terms, does there exist a definition of complexity which would allow us to decide whether an atom is more or less complex than a clockwork, or a quasar than a biomolecule?
 To try answering this question, let us adopt a tentative definition of complexity which seems just precise enough not to sink immediately into triviality, and just general enough to cover the cases where the relevance of the notion might be effective:

-A system will be said to be "complex" if it exhibits reciprocal couplings between different levels or parts.
+A system will be said to be "complex" if it exhibits

+reciprocal couplings between different levels or parts.

-In this conception, in order to be able to speak of complexity, it is necessary 1) that a structure showing a plurality of hierarchical levels or a multiplicity of disanalogous components be distinguished, but 2) that the articulation of this structure be not linear, one-way, but mutual.
-In other words, it is the conjugation of both structural heterogeneity and functional reciprocity that seems to underlie the notion, provided it has a defined content.
-This definition has the advantage of applying to any type of system, whether material (a natural object) or intellectual (a theoretical construction), whatever the size or number of its elements.
+In this conception, in order to be able to speak of complexity, it is necessary 1) that a structure showing a plurality of hierarchical levels or a multiplicity of disanalogous components be distinguished, but 2) that the inner connexions of this structure be not linear, one-way, but mutual.
+In the words of Jean-Pierre Dupuy :

+" A key term, synonymous with complexity, is that of autotranscendance: the upper level "buckles back" on the lower level from which it arises.
+"4 material (a natural object) or intellectual (a theoretical construction), whatever the nature, size or number of its elements.